xplosionmind/old.tommi.space/_notes/public/MacOS Apps.md

 - [Keybase](https://keybase.io/ "Keybase"), a great secure messaging service.
 - ~~[LBRY](https://lbry.com/), the first digital marketplace to be controlled by the market's participants rather than a corporation or other 3rd-party.
 Basically, a healthier version of YouTube~~.
 I'm using [the web client](https://lbry.tv "LBRY TV") only, the app is not worth it.
 - ~~[LibreOffice](https://www.libreoffice.org/ "LibreOffice official website"), the best open Office Suite.~~ for my needs, the default Apple office apps are more than enough.
 If I need a file in `.odt`, I export in `.docx` from Pages and I convert it in `.odt` with Pandoc.
+- [LyricsX](https://github.com/ddddxxx/LyricsX "LyricsX"), a lyrics app which integrates with Spotify and Apple Music
 - ~~[MacDown](https://macdown.uranusjr.com/), a markdown editor which has everything I need.
 I don’t use it much since I have both Joplin and Vim to open and edit `.md` files, but it’s very lightweight and it’s handy to have an app to view and edit them on the fly.~~ using MacVim + Marked 2, instead.
 - [MacSVG](https://github.com/dsward2/macSVG "MacSVG repository on GitHub"), to create animated SVGs
 - [MacVim](https://macvim-dev.github.io/macvim/ "MacVim official website"), gvim for MacOS. pretty nice to edit files on the go.